Zhengzhou–Xi'an high-speed railway

-The Zhengzhou–Xi'an high-speed railway, also known as the Zhengxi passenger line, is a high-speed railway line operated by China Railway High-speed connecting Zhengzhou and Xi'an, the provincial capitals of Henan and Shaanxi, respectively.
+The Zhengzhou–Xi'an high-speed railway, also known as the Zhengxi passenger line, is a high-speed railway line operated by China Railway High-speed, connecting Zhengzhou and Xi'an, the provincial capitals of Henan and Shaanxi, respectively.
 It went into operation on February 6, 2010.

 The line is one of the segments of the Xuzhou–Lanzhou high-speed railway, a high-speed mainline from Lanzhou to Xuzhou, paralleling the existing Longhai Railway line.

 The densely populated corridor between Zhengzhou and Xi'an, both large regional centres, is home to some 100 million people.
-Its top speed is 350 km/h in operation, the minimum travel time between the two cities is 1 hour and 58 minutes, although in practice the journey takes more than two hours with a few intermediate stops.
+Its top speed is 350 km/h in operation and the minimum travel time between the two cities is 1 hour and 58 minutes, although in practice, the journey takes more than two hours with a few intermediate stops.

 When the high-speed line first opened, the trains departed and arrived at the "old" main train stations of Zhengzhou and Xi'an.
-Once the new Xi'an North railway station was opened all high-speed service in Xi'an was routed to it.
-In Zhengzhou now both the Zhengzhou Railway Station and the new Zhengzhou East railway station are served by high-speed trains from Xi'an.
+Once the new Xi'an North railway station was opened, all high-speed service in Xi'an was routed to it.
+In Zhengzhou, now both the Zhengzhou Railway Station and the new Zhengzhou East railway station are served by high-speed trains from Xi'an.

 The faster, G-series trains on the Zhengzhou–Xi'an Railway are numbered G20xx.
 Westbound trains (Zhengzhou to Xi'an) are odd-numbered, while even numbers denote eastbound trains (Xi'an to Zhengzhou).

-With the opening of the Zhengzhou–Wuhan section of the Beijing–Guangzhou high-speed railway in the fall of 2012, direct high-speed service from Xi'an to Wuhan, Changsha, Guangzhou and Shenzhen was introduced.
-As well, after the Beijing-Shijiazhuang-Zhengzhou section of the Beijing–Guangzhou line becomes operational at the end of 2012, direct Xi'an-Beijing service became available.
+With the opening of the Zhengzhou–Wuhan section of the Beijing–Guangzhou high-speed railway in the fall of 2012, direct high-speed service from Xi'an to Wuhan, Changsha, Guangzhou, and Shenzhen was introduced.
+As well, after the Beijing-Shijiazhuang-Zhengzhou section of the Beijing–Guangzhou line became operational at the end of 2012, direct Xi'an-Beijing service became available.

 The railway has made air service between Zhengzhou and Xi'an uncompetitive.
-All passenger flights between the two cities were suspended within 48 days of start of regular high-speed rail service.
+All passenger flights between the two cities were suspended within 48 days of the start of regular high-speed rail service.

 Construction

-Construction work began on September 25, 2005, the railway opened for service on February 6, 2010.
+Construction work began on September 25, 2005, and the railway opened for service on February 6, 2010.
 CRH trains will run at 350 km/h on the line.

-The main line is 456.639 km long, with another 27.879 km extension connecting existing Longhai Railway from Xi'an North to Xianyang Qindu.
+The main line is 456.639 km long, with another 27.879 km extension connecting the existing Longhai Railway from Xi'an North to Xianyang Qindu.
 Ten railway stations were built along the line: Zhouzhou West, Gongyi South, Luoyang Longmen, Mianchi South, Sanmenxia South, Lingbao West, Huashan North, Weinan North, Lintong East, and Xi'an North.
 The minimum railway curve radius is 9000 m for most of the line and 7000 m for some difficult sections.
 The distance between two parallel tracks is 5 m.

-The line includes the 8460 m long Zhangmao Tunnel, 7851 m long Hanguguan Tunnel and the 7685 m long Qindong Tunnel.
+The line includes the 8460 m long Zhangmao Tunnel, 7851 m long Hanguguan Tunnel, and the 7685 m long Qindong Tunnel.
 The line also includes the 79732 m long Weihe Grand Bridge, which, upon its completion, was the longest bridge in the world.